Bread pudding is a pudding made from bread, typically leftover or stale bread. It is typically baked but there are a few examples of unbaked ones.

 Pre-sliced commercial sandwich bread may not work the greatest, as it lacks body and may just dissolve on you.
 But it can be used — if you are using it, just skip any pre-soaking called for in the recipe, and do any mixing gently.
 Most people leave the bread crusts on the bread — after all the point is to use up leftover bread, not create more.

 If the bread is very stale, it may be soaked overnight first to soften it, either in water or milk.
-However, it should rarely be necessarily to soak the bread overnight, unless you are using dried bread.
+However, it should rarely be necessary to soak the bread overnight, unless you are using dried bread.
 Instead, if time allows, just let the bread stand a bit in any milk and egg mixture that the recipe calls for so the bread can soak some up before cooking.
 The very poor would just soak their bread in water, then sweeten and flavour it with what they had to hand.

 The bread used can be in the form of slices, chunks or crumbs.

-Bread Pudding can be served warm, room temperature or chilled, though it is usually served warm.
+Bread pudding can be served warm, room temperature or chilled, though it is usually served warm.
 Savoury ones are always served warm.